publicdocs/uscode/assets/md/titles/usc47/us/usc/t47/ch5/schI/m__us_usc_t47_s151.md

 >     “(a)  __Moratorium__  __.—__

->     No State or political subdivision thereof may impose any of the following taxes during the period beginning November 1, 2003, and ending October 1, 2015:
+>     No State or political subdivision thereof may impose any of the following taxes:

 >         “(1) Taxes on Internet access.